 Remuneration and other terms of employment for key management personnel are formalised in service agreements.
 The service agreements specify the components of remuneration, benefits and notice periods.
 Participating in the STI and LTI plans is subject to the Board's discretion.
 Compensation paid to key management personnel is determined by the Remuneration Committee on an annual basis with reference to market salary surveys.
-Determination of compensation for Non-Executive Directors is detailed on pages 13, 14 and 15 of the directors' report.
+Determination of compensation for Non-Executive Directors is detailed on pages 14, 15 and 16 of the directors' report.
 Details of the current terms of these agreements are below.
-Unless stated otherwise, all salaries quoted below are as at 30 June 2018.
+Unless stated otherwise, all salaries quoted below are as at 30 June 2019.

-Mr Marc Voigt - Executive Director & CEO Agreement commenced: - 9 July 2014 Details - The initial term was for a period of 3 years and has been extended to 6 years.
+Mr Marc Voigt - Executive Director & CEO Agreement commenced: - 9 July 2014 Details The initial term was for a period of 3 years.
+This term was subsequently extended for a further 3 years and extended again for an additional term that will expire on 9 July 2026, unless terminated earlier by either party in accordance with the Agreement.
 Each party is to provide at least 6 months' notice of its intention to extend the term of the contract.
 The contract can be terminated by the company giving 12 months' notice or by Marc giving 6 months' notice.
 Immutep may make payments in lieu of the period of notice, or for any unexpired part of that notice period.
-Base salary including superannuation - EUR 250,000 Chief Operating Officer, General Counsel & Ms Deanne Miller - Company Secretary Agreement commenced: - 17 October 2012 Details - The agreement can be terminated with 6 months' notice.
+Base salary including superannuation - EUR 250,000 Ms Deanne Miller Chief Operating Officer, General Counsel & Company Secretary Agreement commenced: - 17 October 2012 Details The agreement can be terminated with 6 months' notice.
 The termination terms are payment of base salary in lieu of notice period.
-Base salary including superannuation - AUD 240,900

-Dr Frédéric Triebel - Chief Scientific Officer & Chief Medical Officer Agreement commenced: - 12 December 2014 Details - Each of the parties may terminate the employment contract and the present Amendment, subject to compliance with the law and the Collective Bargaining Agreement ("CBA") and notably to a 6-month notice period as set forth in the CBA.
+Base salary including superannuation - AUD 240,900 Dr Frédéric Triebel - Chief Scientific Officer & Chief Medical Officer Agreement commenced: - 12 December 2014 Details Each of the parties may terminate the employment contract and the present Amendment, subject to compliance with the law and the Collective Bargaining Agreement ("CBA") and notably to a 6-month notice period as set forth in the CBA.
 The party which fails to comply with the notice period provisions shall be liable to pay the other an indemnity equal to the salary for the remainder of the notice period.
 Base salary including superannuation - EUR 170,000